Moni Fanan

-Career
+Managerial career

-Fanan began his career with the Maccabi in the club's football team as chairman of the youth department.
+Fanan began his career with Maccabi in the club's football team as chairman of the youth department.
 Being a devoted fan of the basketball team, he sat close to the players benches during games.
 He became a member of the group's management in 1986, and with the retirement of the team manager Shmuel Maharovsky in 1992, Fanan was appointed to replace him.
-In December 2006 Fanan announced his retirement but shortly renounced it, ultimately retiring in 2008.
+In December 2006 Fanan announced his retirement but shortly after renounced it, ultimately retiring in 2008.

-Controversy and death
+Death

-Fanan died by suicide on 19 October 2009, reportedly owing $20m.
+Fanan committed suicide on 19 October 2009, reportedly owing $20m.
 After his death allegations arose that he had been running a private bank handling investments from Maccabi players.